thebaldgeek/thebaldgeek.github.io/C-Band.md

 ## Azimuth Alignment
 Now is when the graph starts to come into play.
 We are first going to look at the graph and find the time when the azimuth is at its peak.
 We will then go outside with a laptop or computer that can view the waterfall and move the dish side to side and ensure the signal is peaked up left to right.
 Tip, move the dish right till you just lose the signal, mark it, move it to the left, mark it.
 Now you know where the azimuth is located for the left (or right) for that part of the orbit.
 Now wait 12 hours when the satellite is at its right (or left) most and do the same again, move till loss of signal, mark, move the other way till loss, mark and find the middle.
-Now move the dish to the middle of those two master marks.
+Now move the dish to the middle of those two master middle marks.
 Congratulations your dish is now azimuth aligned.
 Don't lock it down too firm, but well note and roughly fix the dish to the ground at that position.

 ## Elevation Alignment